 For in-country bills and/or payments which you will be making on a regular basis, you can authorize your German bank to make automatic transfers on an on-going basis (Dauerauftrag), which may be a requirement for many types of obligations.
 It is your responsibility to make sure you have sufficient funds in your bank account.
-If you are overdrawn, the transfer can not be made and you will incur a fine and have to go to your bank in person to make the Überweisung.
+If you are overdrawn, the transfer will can not be made and you will incur a fine and have to go to your bank in person to make the Überweisung.

-ATM/Debit Cards: Probably the simplest way to access funds from the U.S. is to use an ATM debit card for your U.S. checking account.
-You will be able to withdraw cash (in Euros) from a Geldautomat (money machine) and have it debited (in U.S. dollars) to your U.S. account at a fairly favorable exchange rate (a transaction fee may apply).
-Consult your U.S. bank to determine if there are any German bank partners that will not incur transaction fees.
-Bank of America and Deutsche Bank have such an arrangement.
-Please notify your bank that you will be living in Bonn and using your card in Germany.
+ATM/Debit Cards: Probably the simplest way to access funds from the U.S. is to obtain an ATM debit card for your U.S. checking account.
+With the card, you will be able to withdraw cash (in Euros) from a Geldautomat (money machine) and have it debited (in U.S. dollars) to your U.S. account at a fairly favorable exchange rate (a transaction fee may apply).
+Past participants with ATM cards from Citibank and Bank of America have withdrawn from the ATMs of Citibank and Deutsche Bank, respectively, without incurring transaction fees.